-Anti-Slavery and Human Trafficking Statement 2018
+Anti-Slavery and Human Trafficking Statement 2019

-1. We are Fair, Open and Honest;
+- We are Fair, Open and Honest;

-2. We Take Ownership; and
+- We Take Ownership; and

-3. We Work Together
+- We Work Together

 These values are directly relevant to the issues associated with eradicating the evil of modern slavery and REED is committed to developing and improving its processes to combat slavery and human trafficking.

-REED’s registered office is at Academy Court, 94 Chancery Lane, London, WC2A 1DT and although its headquarters remain in London (it was founded in Hounslow), it now employs over 2,000 people in 97 offices across the United Kingdom, from where it delivers its services to work seekers and employers across the country.
+REED’s registered office is at Academy Court, 94 Chancery Lane, London, WC2A 1DT and although its headquarters remain in London (it was founded in Hounslow), it now employs over 2,500 people in 120 offices across the United Kingdom, from where it delivers its services to work seekers and employers across the country.

-As a specialist provider of permanent, contract, temporary and outsourced recruitment solutions, REED subdivides its internal business units by specialism, with over 20 such specialisms, each of which is led by a Divisional Director and ultimately answerable to the Managing Director.
+As a specialist provider of permanent, contract, temporary and outsourced recruitment solutions, RSR subdivides its internal business units by specialism, with over 20 such specialisms, each of which is led by a Divisional Director and ultimately answerable to the Managing Director.

 REED’s Supply Chains

-REED’s Policies on Slavery and Human Trafficking
+REED’s Policies and Due Diligence Processes for Preventing Slavery and Human Trafficking

-REED is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its business.
+The Reed Group is committed to ensuring that there is no modern slavery or human trafficking in its supply chains or in any part of its business.
 REED’s Anti-Slavery Policy reflects this commitment to acting ethically and with integrity in all its business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in REED’s supply chains.

 These processes are implemented and monitored by individuals working in REED’s compliance, legal and human resources departments.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in its supply chains, REED has included a training module on modern slavery and human trafficking; completion of which will be mandatory for all employees.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in its supply chains, REED has included a training module on modern slavery and human trafficking; completion of which will be mandatory for all appropriate employees.

 Completion of this training and any updates that may be required is monitored and enforced by REED’s compliance department.